Process-Discovery-Log-Skeleton/Log-Skeleton-Backend/README.md

 🐍 Download and install python 3 (lower than python 3.9).

-🚨 Install a python linter:
+🚨 Install flake8 as for linting:

 ```pip install flake8 flake8-docstrings```